Aste-Béon: Religious heritage

 The Church of Saint John the Baptist (19th century) at Aste is registered as a historical monument.

 It contains a Chalice (1654) which is registered as a historical object.

 Environmental heritage

-A Natural reserve of nesting vultures was created by a Ministerial Decree of 11 December 1974 and is located across the territoris of Aste-Béon, Bielle, Bilhères, and Castet.
+A Natural reserve of nesting vultures was created by a Ministerial Decree of 11 December 1974 and is located across the territories of Aste-Béon, Bielle, Bilhères, and Castet.
 The museum which is associated with it, called La Falaise aux Vautours, is at the entrance to the village.

 The Pène de Béon is 1,251 metres high.

 The commune is traversed from north to south by the GR of Pays du tour de la vallée d'Ossau.